zkotti/fun-in-lockdown/guide.md

 * Build a Twitter Bot

 You can make a program that helps you engage your audience while studying or working on other projects!
-You will have to sign up as a Twitter developer, but dont worry, it is not that difficult.
+You will have to sign up as a Twitter developer, but don't worry, it is not that difficult.

 * Alarm Clock